vfang4151/RGB-Fall-Detection/README.md

 Note that there are two persons in fall-13,14

-ur-fall-json.tar.gz: skeleton data extracted from ur-fall dataset
+ur-fall-json.tar.gz: skeleton dataset extracted from ur-fall dataset